walles/numbervaders/README.md

 # TODO Before Testing on a Child
 * Add a launch screen
-* Dismissing the level-failed dialog should go to the launch screen
+* Dismissing the level-failed dialog should go to the launch screen, no matter how it is dismissed
 * Remove click handler from GameView, but verify that swiping down from the top still works
 * Show level-success dialog after clearing a level